charlie-wong/coding-style/c/CFeatures.rst

 remain easy to follow.

-If you have a function or variable which may potentially go unused in a particular configuration, and the compiler would warn about its definition going unused, so just mark the definition as ``__attribute__((unused))``
+If you have a function or variable which may potentially go unused in a particular configuration, and the compiler would warn about its definition going unused, so just mark the definition with ``__attribute__((unused))``
 (see `See GCC Attribute Syntax <https://gcc.gnu.org/onlinedocs/gcc/Attribute-Syntax.html>`_) rather than wrapping it in a preprocessor conditional.
 However, if a function or variable always